-Oiled Wildlife Response Plan Initiation criteria Operational monitoring shows wildlife are contacted or predicted to be contacted by a spill.
-Jurisdictional Authority AMSA (Commonwealth waters) or DoT (spills moving State waters) Control Agency that AMSA and/or DoT takes control.
-Under that scenario Control Agency responsibilities would be Objective Implement tactics in accordance with the Western Australian Oiled Wildlife Response Plan (WAOWRP) to prevent or reduce impacts, and to humanely treat, house, and release or euthanase wildlife.
-Applicable MDO/MGO Lube oil/ Hydraulic oil hydrocarbons ~ Х Termination criterion As directed by DoT Refer to Section 16 for the Controls, Performance Objectives, Standards and Measurement Criteria to meet this objective.
+Oiled Wildlife Response Plan Initiation criteria Operational monitoring shows wildlife ar e contacted or predicted to be contacted by a spill.
+Jurisdictional Authority AMSA (Commonwealth waters) or DoT (spills moving State waters) Control Agency AMSA (Commonwealth waters) or DoT (spills moving State waters) NB: Santos will initially undertake oiled wildlife response and will control this activity until such time that AMSA and/or DoT takes control.
+Under that scenario Control Agency responsibilities would be determined through agreement between AMSA and DoT.
+It is likely that DoT, under the advice of DBCA would control the oiled wildlife response as per the WA Oiled Wildlife Response Plan.
+Objective the Western Australian Oiled Wildlife Response Plants, and to humanely treat, house, and release or euthanase Applicable MDO/MGO Lube oil/ Hydraulic oil hydrocarbons • X Termination criterion As directed by DoT Refer to Section 16 for the Controls, Performance Objectives, Standards and Measurement Criteria to meet this objective.